Nurturing Empathy in Kids

 - Ask your kid/ to draw something for grandma/pa and have them express how they feel about her/him.

 How does empathy help kids both in the short and long run?

 Simply put, empathetic people are well-liked because they are “socially intelligent”.
-When people are well-liked, their self-esteem grows, and character builds from there.
+When people are well-liked, their self-esteem grows, and their character builds from there.
 For example, people who feel appreciated and liked, tend to be physically healthier because they feel like they matter, and want to take care of themselves.
-A socially intelligent child gets more positive attention from his teacher, and then gets better grades.
-Later in his career, this same person finds it easier to navigate the social nuances of the workplace, and is likely to be a better employee, manager, or CEO.
+A socially intelligent child gets more positive attention from his teacher and then gets better grades.
+Later in his career, this same person finds it easier to navigate the social nuances of the workplace and is likely to be a better employee, manager, or CEO.

-From a social, workplace, and academic perspective, empathy, at it’s essence, serves to bond people.
+From a social, workplace, and academic perspective, empathy, at its essence, serves to bond people.
 Everything pivots around empathy.

 Lawrence E. Shapiro, Ph.D., is an internationally recognized child psychologist in Norwalk, CT, with over twenty years of experience in psychology and publishing.
 He is the founder of Instant Help Books and author of over fifty books, including Learning to Listen, Learning to Care and Let’s Be Friends.
 Shapiro is well-known for his ability to help children develop better emotional and behavioral control using innovative, therapeutic games and books.

 The Mother Company is on a mission to Help Parents Raise Good People.
 We do this with our children’s Emmy-winning television series, Ruby’s Studio, a series of preschool and early educational picture books, free teacher guides, music and more, all about social and emotional learning, and with TellStella, a digital service that connects parents to parenting experts via text and talk for one-on-one support and guidance around all parenting topics for kids 0- 18+